wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/131-memorandum-administration-hay-to-dot.md

 ---
+doc_date: '1967-07-06'
+doc_num: 131
+doc_order: 131
+naa_refs:
+- naa_barcode: 12030524
+  naa_control_symbol: 1966/3850
+  naa_series: A452
+  reference: '[NAA: A452, 1966/3850]'
-title: "131 Memorandum, Administration (Hay) To Dot"
+title: Memorandum, Administration (Hay) To Dot
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9639
 vol_id: 26
-doc_date: 1967-07-06
-barcode: 12030524
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 131 Memorandum, Administration (Hay) To Dot

 Port Moresby, 6 July 1967

  **Resolution of the House of Assembly concerning appointment of Papuans and New Guineans as liaison officers overseas**

-I attach copy of a resolution passed by the House of Assembly on the 7th June, 1967 concerning the above matter.1 You will note that it is a recommendation to the Australian Government as well as the Administration.
+I attach copy of a resolution passed by the House of Assembly on the 7th June, 1967 concerning the above matter.[1](#f1) You will note that it is a recommendation to the Australian Government as well as the Administration.

 2\.
 The following matters were considered in the Interdepartmental Co–ordinating Committee on the 29th May, 1967:—

 (a) Training in international relations for career officers.
 A submission had been made to the Department of Territories proposing the establishment of a formal Territory Diplomatic Service and was to develop a scheme to prepare indigenous officers for service eventually as Diplomatic Officers.
 It envisaged long term training of suitably qualified officers to start now.
-The proposals were rejected by the Department of Territories.2
+The proposals were rejected by the Department of Territories.[2](#f2)

 (b) The Department of Territories’ proposal that suitably qualified local officers should spend a year on attachment to the International Relations section of the Department followed by a year’s attachment to the Australian Mission to the United Nations at the rate of one officer each year.